modelica/newsletter/_2019-01/ModelonMarchSubmission.md

 [<img src= "WP_20190304_002.jpg" alt= "International Modelica Conference" width="400px">](https://www.modelon.com/support/webinar-integrating-carbon-capture-storage-technology-using-simulation/)

 Thank you to everyone who attended Modelon's vendor session, paper presentations, and visited the Modelon booth at the 13th International Modelica Conference.
-Proceedings from the following presentations are now available to read:
+Proceedings from the following presentations are now available:

 ##### Model-Based Controls Development and Implementation for Hydroelectric Power System
 *By Authors Anh Nguyen and John Batteh*